kabanero-io/kabanero-foundation/design/digest.md

 - There are implications of the procedure Champ manages building and publishes application stacks for usage in Kabanero and the enterprise's container tagging strategy.

+- The digest design fits into a series of improvements (designs) we are making to more precisely govern, visualize and manage stack lifecycles.
+This design relates to features for Champ which will

+  - Enable: Precise container governance for builds, which allows Champ and Todd fine-grained control over what specific instance of a container is being used to build new applications.
+This feature can be leveraged such that Champ and Todd do not build any retired or non-approved application stack version.
+  - Enable: Improved governance for deployment, which allows ensure that the underlying application stack is appropriate for application deployments.  (*)

+    When combined with the stackhub improvements delivered in 0.6, Champ and Todd have a low-touch communication with developers related to specific valid fixpack levels (though the Appsody and Codewind repo configuration) while still having flexibility to new publish application stacks in a non-disruptive fashion.

+    (*)  With improvements in the Appsody CLI, the governance policy for deployment could be made more precise by labeling applications using Appsody Build with the digest of the underlying application stack.
+See: https://github.com/appsody/appsody/issues/957.

 ### semver.org

 - The software engineering community has published a de facto manifesto on semantic versioning.
 Essentially versions are limited to 3 digits(*):  `MAJOR.MINOR.PATCH`.
 Changes to: